bcit-ltc/infrastructure-documentation/README.md

 <!-- SPDX-License-Identifier: MPL-2.0 -->
 # LTC Infrastructure Documentation

-Information about the architecture and makeup of the LTC's server infrastructure.
+Information about the architecture and makeup of the LTC's infrastructure.

 ## Develop using Codespaces